Differences: High School and Post-Secondary

-The UNOH Mathematics Lab is a free service open to all UNOH undergraduate students who seek additional assistance with a Math course outside of their normal classroom setting.
+The UNOH Mathematics Lab is a free service open to all UNOH undergraduate students and for students in selected graduate quantitative courses who seek additional assistance with a Math course outside of their normal classroom setting.
 The students are served by walk-in basis.
-The Mathematics Lab is currently housed in the 13000 building in Room 13119.
+The Mathematics Lab is housed in the 13000 Student Commons building in Room 13119.
 Hours of operation can be viewed at the bottom of the page.

-*Please note that the help provided by the UNOH Mathematics Lab is in Math courses only and does not include Economic, Finance or Accounting courses.
+*Please note that the help provided by the UNOH Mathematics Lab is in Math courses only and does not include Economics, Finance or Accounting courses.

 The UNOH Mathematics Lab’s mission is to provide its students with the appropriate resources and knowledge to become more successful when using various Math skills and apply the apprehension appropriately for both their professional and personal lives.